About Us

 Vision

-We believe we can achieve a world where all families thrive in their communities and the work of child-, youth-, and family-serving public systems is grounded in research and implementation science and driven by principles of anti-racism, social justice, equity, inclusion, and authentic partnerships with youth and their families and communities
+We believe we can achieve a world where all families thrive in their communities, and the work of child-, youth-, and family-serving systems is grounded in research and implementation science, authentic partnerships, and meaningful representation of youth and families.

 Mission